 • Easy to install and maintain

-• Engineered in cooperation with major vehicle manufactures in Germany
+• Engineered in cooperation with major vehicle manufacturers in Germany

 • Keeps money in your pocket